 Abstentions are included in the determination of shares present for purposes of establishing a quorum.
-Because an abstention represents shares entitled to vote on any matter presented for shareholder approval, the effect of the abstention is the same as a vote against the proposal at our Annual Meeting.
+Because an abstention represents shares entitled to vote on any matter presented for shareholder approval, the effect of the abstention is the same as a vote against the proposal at our Annual Meeting (except for the vote on the frequency of our advisory votes on executive compensation, for which abstentions will have no effect).